 - Category Attribute

-- Edward R. Roybal Learning Center's student population of 1,200 students has stayed relatively flat over five school years.
+Edward R. Roybal Learning Center's student population of 1,021 students has declined by 7% over five school years.

 |Grades Offered||Grades 9-12|